abstractacres/abstractacres.github.io/about.md

 ---

-This is the personal website of Christian Morgan, nickname Titi.
+This is a blog for engineers of ethical agricultural technology by Christian Maria Adams also known as Titi.